Tarycx/CS303Assignment2/README.md

 # CS303Assignment2
-Thomas Reilly
+Name: Thomas Reilly

-At program start user will be give menu options.
-Program's linked list is preamde with 4 elements/ employees.
+At program start user will be given menu options.
+Program's linked list is preamade with 4 elements/employees.
 These menu options will run user functions to work with.
 Program is a linked list of dervied classes of a abstract base class.
+This program is themed around an employeement log with employee information.

 ![cs303a2sc1](https://github.com/Tarycx/CS303Assignment2/assets/113487474/60e0ecd1-42c6-4352-96da-7480391bc4eb)